LukeCSmith0/hyperspeed-tester/README.md

   ## The Solution

-  In terms of how it all fits together the image below should hopefully show you
+  In terms of how it all fits together the image below should hopefully show you:

   ![alt text](https://github.com/LukeCSmith0/hyperspeed-tester/blob/master/Documentation/Pictures/Proposal.jpg "Proposal")